tianliangtian/Learning/README.md

 # Learning
-a simple repo for some learning resources
+A simple repo for some learning resources.